Tunay na Tunay: Gets Mo? Gets Ko!

-Tunay na Tunay: Gets Mo?
+Tunay Na Tunay: Gets Mo?
 Gets Ko!
 (English: Very Real: Get It?
-I Get It!) is a 2000 Filipino action and romantic comedy film by Star Cinema and directed by Joyce Bernal in her first action directorial film.
-It stars Robin Padilla and Jolina Magdangal in their first and only film together.
-It is also Magdangal's first and only action film to date, and her first film without Marvin Agustin which team-up led a series of film and television projects prior to the release of this film.
+I Get It!) is a 2000 Filipino action and romantic comedy film edited and directed by Joyce Bernal.
+It stars Robin Padilla and Jolina Magdangal.
+It is also Magdangal's first and only action film to date.

+Produced by Star Cinema, the film was released on March 15, 2000.

 Synopsis

 Nick (Robin Padilla) is an undercover police officer who is in a mission that gone hay-wired when his cover was blown.
 In his attempt for survival, he stumbled upon a restaurant owned by a Chinese businessman where he met Tin Tin (Jolina Magdangal), a Chinese waitress.
 To remain inconspicuous from the bad cops and the syndicate he is pursuing, Nick kept a low profile by accepting the offer of the Chinese businessman to work for him as a cook, and later accepted a small task from another Chinese businessman, Mr. Li (Roldan Aquino), to search for the latter's missing daughter, Mei Ling (also Jolina Magdangal).

 Nick later discovers that Mei Ling is hiding by the name Tin Tin to escape a marriage her father has arranged with the son of another Chinese businessman Mr. Wong (Vic Diaz), who turns out to be the head of the syndicate Nick is pursuing in his earlier mission.